NickolasKemp/sleep-disorder-analysis/report.md

 **5.Quality of Sleep**

-The Quality of Sleep column is checked to verify all values are within the expected range..
+The Quality of Sleep column is checked to verify all values are within the expected range.

 ```
 summary(sleep_data$Quality.of.Sleep) # min, max, median, quartiles